 LLMs are costly to run.
-As their usage increaases, the providers have to balance serving user requests v/s straining their GPU resources too thin.
+As their usage increases, the providers have to balance serving user requests v/s straining their GPU resources too thin.
 They generally deal with this by putting rate limits on how many requests a user can send in a minute or in a day.

 from OpenAI, you can not send more than 7 requests in minute.
 Any extra request automatically fails.